rabbitmq/rabbitmq-website/docs/shovel-dynamic.md

         <p>
           If set to <code>on-publish</code>, messages are <a href="./confirms">acknowledged</a> to the source broker after they have been published at the destination (but not yet confirmed).
-This handles network errors without losing messages, but may lose messages in the event of broker failures.
+Messages may be lost in the event of network or broker failures.
         </p>
         <p>
           If set to <code>no-ack</code>, <a href="./confirms">automatic message acknowledgements</a> will be used.